earworm

 Now playing panorama

-Second pivot has the music video to the playing song (if available) and a few other videos from the artist.
-There’s also a section for the related artists.
+The second pivot holds the music video for the playing song (if available), along with additional videos from the artist.
+This section also features a segment dedicated to related artists.

 Miniplayer

-In the earlier concept phase I implemented a miniplayer that would stick at the bottom of the screen whenever you have a song playing.
-Giving it more thought I decided against though.
-Windows Phone have this nice feature where you just press a volume button and the audio controls just pop out from the top of the screen.
-So this made the miniplayer kinda redundant.
-Nevertheless this is what it looked like.
+During the initial concept phase, I integrated a miniplayer that would remain fixed at the bottom of the screen while a song was playing.
+However, upon further consideration, I opted against this approach.
+Windows Phone offers a convenient feature where pressing a volume button triggers audio controls that emerge from the top of the screen.
+This functionality rendered the miniplayer somewhat unnecessary.
+Nonetheless, here’s a glimpse of what the miniplayer design entailed.

 Lockscreen support